SaudaminiKeshav/-Code-Refactor-Webpage-Accessibility/README.md

 SO THAT our own site is optimized for search engines

 # Acceptance Criteria
-GIVEN a webpage meets accessibility standards
+GIVEN a webpage meets accessibility standards <br>
 WHEN I view the source code
 THEN I find semantic HTML elements
 WHEN I view the structure of the HTML elements